KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 ---
-title: Connect models to your QML user interface
+title: Connect C++ models to your QML user interface
 weight: 303
-description: Connect models from C++ backend to QML frontend
+description: Data from the C++ backend to the QML frontend
-group: advanced
+group: data
 ---

 As shown from the [previous